 It’s best for your camper not to call home during their time at camp, especially when they are homesick.
 However, we would never keep your camper from calling home in a stressful situation at camp if we felt it was important (unless a parent requests otherwise during registration).
 Parents are always contacted in medical situations.

-No. The exception would be part-time maintenance help for cutting the grass, etc.. (typically on weekends when camp is out of session) and the Executive Director for the ministry.
+No. The exception of boys at camp would be part-time maintenance help for cutting the grass, etc.. (typically on weekends when camp is out of session) and the Executive Director for the ministry who handles maintenance and office work during camp.
 Neither of these individuals are directly involved with camper supervision or programming.

 Does the ministry have a Statement Of Faith?

 Yes, we do!
 Our Statement of Faith can be found here: https://www.mtgileadcamp.org/statement-of-faith/

 Who’s in charge of the Camp?
 Who owns it?

 What makes Mt.
 Gilead unique is that it is not owned by anyone or any family.
 Mt.
 Gilead is not a business, it’s a mission-focused ministry with an ultimate goal of encouraging girls in their walk through life and in Christ.
 Mt.
 Gilead Camp is a 501C3 registered non-profit, resulting in it being governed by a Board of Directors.
 The BOD meets several times a year to monitor the progress and direction of the ministry which is handled on a daily basis by the Executive Director.
 All board positions are on a volunteer basis only, so no board member receives compensation for their time.
 Mt.
 Gilead has approximately 40 female staff and volunteers each year.
 The Executive Director runs the day to day operations for the ministry.
 In the case of our Summer Camp Program, the Executive Director supervises the Summer Camp Director, who in turn runs the day to day operations for our Summer Camp Program.